 Medical negligence occurs when a health care professional, such as a dentist, pharmacist, doctor, or hospital performs his or her job duties in such a way that deviates from a standard that a similarly-trained professional would find unacceptable.
 This means that a doctor fails in his or her duty to a patient.

 If your case is less clear-cut, you may wonder if your situation constitutes malpractice.
 You may also wonder who could be deemed liable for your injuries, as a doctor, hospital, nurse, or another provider could be responsible.
 We can tell you definitively by reviewing the facts of your case.
 Our medical malpractice attorneys have experience in litigating medical malpractice lawsuits and can help advise you on your situation.

 Many different types of medical malpractice exist.
 Knowing the different occurrences of malpractice can help patients ascertain if they have viable grounds for potential professional negligence claims.

 Some of the most common forms of medical malpractice include:

 Many other forms of medical negligence exist, including the early discharge of a patient.

-If you believe you have been a victim of medical malpractice, contact someone from our team as soon as possible to discuss your options.
-Our medical malpractice attorneys from Rosenberg & Gluck, L.L.P. have years of experience in pursuing Nassau County cases just like yours.
+If you believe you have been a victim of medical malpractice, contact a personal injury lawyer from our team as soon as possible to discuss your options.
+Our medical malpractice attorneys from Rosenberg & Gluck, L.L.P. have years of experience in pursuing Nassau County medical malpractice cases just like yours.